forwardemail/forwardemail.net/app/views/faq/index.md

 You can compare us to 56+ other email service providers on [our Email Comparison page](/blog/best-email-service).

 > \[!TIP]
-> Learn more about Forward Email by reading our free [Technical Whitepaper](/technical-whitepaper.pdf)
+> Learn more about Forward Email by reading our free [Technical Whitepaper](/technical-whitepaper.pdf) and reviewing our [Security Audit](/pentest-report_forward-email.pdf) by Cure53.

 ### Who uses Forward Email